Jane Holzer: Personal life

 She was one of the attendants at the wedding of Mary McFadden and Philip Harari in 1964.

-Her son, Charles Holzer, competed for the United States Virgin Islands at the 1992 Summer Olympics in show jumping, and his wife Ashley Holzer is a dressage rider who won a bronze medal for Canada at the 1988 Summer Olympics.
+Her son Charles “Rusty” Holzer was born in 1969.
+He competed for the United States Virgin Islands at the 1992 Summer Olympics in show jumping, and his wife Ashley Holzer is a dressage rider who won a bronze medal for Canada at the 1988 Summer Olympics.